What is a Topical Map? A Comprehensive Guide to Building Topical Authority

 That’s the start to building topical maps, the very foundation of topical authority in SEO.

-Let’s say the core topic or theme of your site is a travel site focused on New York City.
+Let’s take a look at another example.
+If the core topic or theme of your site is a travel site focused on New York City.
 One of the main topics to any travel site is ‘Food and Drink.’
 That can be broken down into restaurants, type of food, and further into specific restaurant reviews.

 Here’s a small sample of what a topical hierarchy could look like: